 0 Credits This tutorial provides supplemental instruction for students enrolled in Foundations in Nature blocks.
 Students complete writing exercises that complement assignments required in block courses, and through these exercises develop strategies for effectively engaging in the writing process as well as the knowledge required to accurately evaluate their own writing.
 Successful students acquire the confidence and skills required to continue improving their writing beyond the course.
 Corequisites: Enrollment in Growing Connections or Superior Connections

-XHH 105 - Growing Connections Fall 1: Agricultural Humanities
+XHH 106 - Growing Connections Fall 1A: Agricultural Humanities

-0 Credits Connections Block: ENG 165-B005 Agricultural and Pastoral Literature and HIS 120-B005 History of Agricultural Production in the United States Agricultural Humanities is part of a larger Growing Connections curriculum (4 courses in the fall with the option to continue in the winter/spring and beyond).
-This portion focuses on the historical context of agricultural production in the United States and provides a survey of literary responses to how humans grow food and imagine the countryside.
+0 Credits Connections Block: ENG 140-B022 Food for Thought: Reflecting upon Agrarian Life in America and HIS 120-B022 American Agricultural History Agricultural Humanities is part of a larger Growing Connections curriculum (4 courses in the fall with the option to continue in the winter/spring and beyond).
+This portion focuses on the historical context of agricultural production in the United States and offers a survey of literary responses to how humans grow food and imagine the countryside.
 The Agricultural Humanities block must be taken concurrently with the Sustainable Food and Agriculture block.